apache/hudi/website/docs/quick-start-guide.md

 ```

 :::note
-Note the absence of RECORDKEY_FIELD_NAME.key() in the write options.
+Note the absence of RECORDKEY_FIELD_NAME.key() in the write options to denote the key less table.
 :::

 **Creating a Primary keyed Hudi table**